lukhee/lukhee/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on an admin dashboard with react.js.
+- 🔭 I’m currently working on an admin dashboard for a super_app using react.js.
 - 🌱 I’m currently learning DEVOPS from Udacity and Software Engineer from ALX SE.
 - 👯 I’m looking to collaborate on Devop projects using ansible playbook and circleci for CICD
 - 🤔 I’m looking for help with Resolving ssh permision into ec2 instance when automating CICD on circleci